Last Updated:

 On the old courthouse square’s east side on 4th Street, only the stone carriage porch remains today from what was the grand Printup Hotel.
 The hotel burned at the beginning of the Great Depression.
 It is now part of a 1980s-era office building.

 At the corner of Chestnut and 5th, you’ll see the First United Methodist Church which was originally built in 1893.
-The Victorian Gothic structure, shown above, with the massive steeple that was renovated in 1955.
+The Victorian Gothic structure, shown above with its massive steeple, was renovated in 1955.

 If you go west on Chestnut at least as far as South 9th Street, you’ll find a cluster of historic buildings.
 The Gunn-Bellenger House (c.
 1886 Victorian-style) and the Colonel O.R.
 Hood house (c.
 1904 classic revival) are there.
 Also, the remarkable Episcopal Church of the Holy Comforter (c.
 1921) is across the street from those two houses: